 The Company's primary sources of liquidity are its cash and debt and equity financing.
-During fiscal 2020, the Company generated \$3.4 million of cash in operating activities compared with \$736 thousand of cash used in operating activities in fiscal 2019.
-The Company had a decrease in net loss in fiscal 2020 as compared to fiscal 2019 of \$3.4 million, mainly due to cost saving measures instituted in fiscal 2019 and continued in fiscal 2020.
+During fiscal 2021, the Company generated \$1.2 million of cash in operating activities compared with \$3.3 million of cash provided in operating activities in fiscal 2020.
+The Company had a net income in fiscal 2021 as compared to net loss in fiscal 2020.

-Capital expenditures for property and equipment were \$1.7 million in fiscal 2020 compared to \$433 thousand in fiscal 2019.
-The large increase is related to our new data center in the UK that went live in September 2020 as well as work in progress for our new US data center that is expected to go live in Q2 of fiscal 2021.
+Capital expenditures for property and equipment were \$1.5 million in fiscal 2021 compared to \$1.7 million in fiscal 2020.
+The investment is primarily related to completing the new US Data center and computer equipment purchase.